warthog618/go-gpiocdev/README.md

 #### Write Output

-The current line level can be set with the [*SetValue*](https://pkg.go.dev/github.com/warthog618/gpiod#Line.SetValue)
+The current line value can be set with the [*SetValue*](https://pkg.go.dev/github.com/warthog618/gpiod#Line.SetValue)
 method: